NavzarZar/Platformer/README.md

 # Platformer Game Read Me

 ## Introduction
-Welcome to our Platformer Game project, developed as a part of our Challenge-Based Learning (CBL) project for our programming course.
+Welcome to our Platformer Game project, developed as a part of our Challenge-Based Learning (CBL) project for our Programming course (2IP90).
 This game is a simple 2D platformer written in Java.
 The main focus of this project was to learn and implement game physics (collision, gravity, and map generation) and version control using Git.
 We hope you enjoy playing our game and find this project informative.

 ### Team Members
 - Razvan Craciun (1987143)
-- Stefan (1923897)
+- Stefan Avram(1923897)

 ## Learning Goals
 As part of this project, we had two primary learning goals: